LuodachuiXG/LuodachuiXG/README.md

 ## About me 🤔

-You can call me Loac or Luodachui.
+You can call me Loac.

-Im a 21 years old Chinese boy come from Jiangsu China.
+I'm a 22 years old Chinese boy come from Jiangsu China.

-I am currently studying software engineering at a university in Nanjing, Jiangsu China.
+Currently, I am studying software engineering at a university in Nanjing, Jiangsu, China.

 ## My hobby 🧡
 - 🪗 Listen to music.